 Be culturally aware when traveling Bali

 Did you know most Indonesian is Muslim but Bali itself is predominately Hindu?
 It is very well-known that the culture is strong in Bali, this means we should be culturally aware of our surroundings and the beliefs Balinese hold.
-We are guests in someone else’ country so just make sure you know what not to do.
+We are guests in someone else’s country so just make sure you know what not to do.
 Somethings to know that will make your trip easier would be that traveling on a Holiday is almost impossible.
 The streets become so packed with traffic and celebrations that getting from A to B is not even thought of.
 Also, the Balinese do take well to people that lose their temper.
 What I mean is if you can’t control your anger they will lose respect for you instantly.
 Make sure you always take a deep breath and try and solve issues in a calm and polite way.

 Best way to get around Bali

 Transportation in Bali can be very inexpensive.
 When it comes to getting around, the most popular and easiest way would most likely be a scooter.
 Do you need a license to ride a scooter in Bali?
 The short response would be no. BUT the Cops do know that 90% of all tourists don’t have the correct paperwork, so they are making it their mission to stop you when they can and line their pockets with some nice Rupiah.
-But in all seriousness just be careful and ride smart you will be fine.
+In all seriousness just be careful and ride smart you will be fine.
 If you are stopped it will only cost you around $5 USD and they will send you on your way.
 Back to the cost, when we were in Bali we had two options.
 Rent a scooter or rent a car/driver every day.
 Even though you can get a car and driver for around 250K Rupiah ($17.18 USD) a day.
-The most cost effective way would be to rent a scooter for around 400K Rupiah (27.49) monthly.
+The most cost-effective way would be to rent a scooter for around 400K Rupiah (27.49) monthly.

 How to get the best deals